-&lt;sup>5 Technically this is defined as Value added - Labour costs - other production taxes/subsidies.
+7 Technically this is defined as Value added - Labour costs - other production taxes/subsidies.
 Operating surplus is also net of capital costs.

-&lt;sup>6 In the ORANI-ESP model, the representation of agricultural support is changed compared with the IO Tables.
+8 In our model, the representation of agricultural support is changed compared with the IO Tables.
 This is discussed later.

-expressed by the total costs of domestic industries in the total usage table (17, 128 and 94 units respectively) and the total supplies of commodities in the domestic USE table (14, 103, 56, 66).
+In the ORANI model, the accounting convention applies that total USE demands (i.e., costs) must be equal to total 'domestic' supplies.
+In the Spanish IO tables, this condition is expressed by the total costs of domestic industries in the total (i.e., domestic plus imported) USE table (17, 128 and 94 units respectively - Table 2) and the total supplies of commodities in the domestic USE table (14, 103, 56, 66 - Table 2).
 These row and column totals must be equal to those in the MAKE matrix.